vehicle-lang/tutorial/chapter-4/solutions/acas2/README.md

   Verified properties: baseline {1, 2, 10}; one tour {1, 2, 3, 10}; three tours with a fresh
   optimiser per epoch {1, 2, 3, 4, 9, 10}.
 Nothing that held was lost in either case.
   Properties 5, 7 and 8 remain falsified (5 and 7, 8 demand behaviour N_{1,8} was never
-  trained for) and 6 remains undecided.
+  trained for), and 6, undecided within 15 minutes, is falsified on `e30` given 2 hours.
 - **One property per epoch is catastrophic forgetting in slow motion, and the cure is repetition.** In the single tour, Properties 4 and 5 held on the snapshot trained on them and were lost by the end; the loss matrix shows each epoch undoing part of the previous